 The Danganronpa series of games allowed for all sorts of Saw-esque adventures and bizarre romances.
-Producer Yoshinori Terasawa and game designer Takayuki Sugawara, the creators of the Danganronpa series, have a new kind of survival game, and it is coming to the west without the kind of delay their games have normally experienced before localization.
-That game is Zanki Zero: Last Beginning, and it should be here sooner rather than later.
+Producer Yoshinori Terasawa and game designer Takayuki Sugawara, veterans of the Danganronpa series, have a new kind of survival game, and it is coming to the west without the kind of delay their games have normally experienced before localisation.
+That game is Zanki Zero: Last Beginning.

 –8 Clones, 7 Deadly Sins, Infinite Lives – Play from the POV of one of eight protagonists in each chapter and explore the dungeons, towers, and islands to uncover the deadly sins of their past.